20+ Sites That Will Pay You To Test Websites

 - Alternative schedule job opportunities

-This makes it an ideal platform for website testers who may be looking for a flexible work arrangement that allows them to work from home or on a flexible schedule.
+This makes it an ideal platform for website testers seeking a flexible work arrangement that allows them to work from home or on a schedule that suits them.

 IntelliZoom.com is an excellent resource for website testers, particularly for those who are focused on user experience and usability.
 The platform offers a range of tools and features that make it easy to test websites and identify areas for improvement.

-One of the standout features of IntelliZoom is its user testing tool, which allows you to conduct user tests on your website and gather feedback from real users.
-This is an invaluable resource for understanding how people are interacting with your site and identifying areas for improvement.
+One of the standout features of IntelliZoom is its user testing tool, which lets you run tests on your website and gather feedback from real users.
+This is an invaluable resource for understanding how people interact with your site and identifying areas for improvement.

-IntelliZoom also offers a range of tools for analyzing website performance, including heatmaps that show where users are clicking and scrolling, and user journey maps that show how people are navigating through your site.
+IntelliZoom also offers a range of tools for analyzing website performance, including heatmaps that show where users click and scroll, and user journey maps that show how people navigate your site.

 Frequently Asked Questions

-When trying to decide which site to use or if this is a viable option, we took a look at some common questions to help you decide.
+When trying to decide which site to use or if this is a viable option, I took a look at some common questions to help you decide.

 Summary

-Website testing is a great way to make a few extra dollars each month since most tests only take 20 minutes or less.
+Website testing is a great way to earn a few extra dollars each month, since most tests take 20 minutes or less.

-And, since you most likely have a laptop or smartphone with a built-in camera and microphone, all you have to do is apply to become a tester and immediately begin testing apps and websites.
+Since you most likely have a laptop or smartphone with a built-in camera and microphone, you can apply to become a tester and start testing apps and websites immediately.